imathrock/LC3-VM/Project-manager-markdown.md

 - A framebuffer display using some C graphics library.

 ## Tasks
-- [x] Create register array that defines all of the registers.
+- [x] Create register array and enums that defines all of the registers.
 - [x] Create enums for all instructions
+- [X] Start Following the LC3 virtual machine tutorial, understand and define the architecture
+- [] Create a writeup of what each LC3 instruction
+- [] Writeup how different it is from SM213 and RV32I
-- [] Create a machine state that holds all information of the CPU's current state.
+- [] Create a LC3 state machine